hananils/kirby-methods-folder/README.md

 # Creating custom helpers

-You can also create a `helpers.php` file inside the `methods` folder where you can put custom methods you'd like to have available universally:
+You can also create a `helpers.php` file inside the `site` folder where you can put custom methods you'd like to have available universally:

 ```
 site
- └ methods
  └ helpers.php
 ```

 This file will automatically be included and may contain as many global helper functions as needed.